 A File total data record must be the last record on the file.

-6.66 Number of records – set equal to the count of all records on the file.
-That is, it is equal to the count of the three Supplier data records, the Payer identity data record(s), the Software data record(s), the Payee data records and the File total data record.
+6.71 Number of records – set equal to the count of all records on the file.
+That is, it is equal to the count of the three Sender data records, the Payer identity data record(s), the Software data record(s), the Payee data records and the File total data record.

 The Number of records field must equal the sum of all records on the data file.